- 1 Things You Should Consider When Choosing The Right Travel Destination

 What is my Budget

-Your budget will determine where you travel to and how long you will travel for.
+Your budget will determine where you travel to and how long you will travel.

 The strength of your home currency should also determine your travel destination.
 If your $$$ is weaker it may be better to travel internally in your home country or another destination close by that your $$$ spend lasts longer.

-What we don’t recommend you do is to put your holiday on costs when you can’t afford to travel.
+What we don’t recommend you do is to put your holiday costs on credit when you can’t afford to travel.

 You may have to change your travel style e.g. from luxury to flashpacking or flashpacking to backpacking.
 You may even give camping a go or you may take to the roads in an RV.